fbpx

 Hawaii Packing List: Toddler Edition

-However, if you are staying in a vacation rental with a washer/dryer, you can pack enough for half your trip and do laundry mid-way through your vacation.
+However, if you are in a vacation rental with a washer/dryer, you can pack enough for half your trip and do laundry mid-way through your vacation.
 You can pack your own detergent.

 Here are some things I suggest adding to your packing list for Hawaii: